What Is A Documentary Wedding Photographer?

 Capturing Relationships

-Documentary wedding photographers understand that their work is more than simply taking couple shots or group shots; rather, they strive to capture moments as they unfold – from the anticipation and emotion of family members getting ready together, to tears running down your mother’s face during a heartfelt speech.
+Documentary wedding photographers understand that the candid imagery from the day is really important and tells the story of your day in a really special way.
+A wedding is more than simply taking stunning couple shots (although of course most people want these too) or group shots; rather, documentary wedding photographers strive to capture moments as they unfold – from the anticipation and emotion of family members getting ready together, to tears running down your mother’s face during a heartfelt speech.
 They strive to capture candid yet artistic moments that tell a story about relationships and love.

 This style of photographer notices intimate connections between couples and their closest friends and family.
 They use their skill and experience to anticipate and notice the moments of love and connection before they even happen.
 They recognise the importance that their subjects feel at ease in front of the camera, and so this type pf photographer knows how to step in for the important moments and then step out again, without making the guests feel awkward or spied-upon.
 Often couples say “we forgot you were even there!”